Dave Wedge: In film

 In 2018, it was announced that Wedge and Sherman's production company, Fort Point Media, partnered with Outside (magazine)'s film division to produce a feature based on the life story of extreme skier Doug Coombs.
 The film is based on the book Tracking the Wild Coomba: The Life of Legendary Extreme Skier Doug Coombs by author Robert Cocuzzo.

 Also in 2018, it was announced that Netflix is developing a film based on Wedge and Sherman's book, Ice Bucket Challenge: Pete Frates and the Fight Against ALS, with actor/producer Casey Affleck.

 In October 2019, Sky Studios and Double Nickel partnered with Wedge and Sherman's production company, Fort Point Media to adapt their forthcoming book, "Hunting Whitey," about the chase and murder of Boston Irish mob boss Whitey Bulger, for a TV series.

 Wedge has also been a panelist and a moderator at ITVFest (Independent Television Festival) in Vermont, including leading panels with director/producer Bobby Farrelly and producer Kris Meyer.

 In 2020, author James Patterson announced that a film is in development based on The Last Days of John Lennon, written with Wedge and Sherman.

 Communications strategy

 In 2014, Dave joined Boston communications firm Northwind Strategies, where he worked as a media consultant and adviser to a wide variety of corporate, political and non-profit clients.
 He was part of the team that worked on the Boston 2024 effort to bring the Olympics to Boston and also worked on the 2014 gubernatorial campaign of former Massachusetts Attorney General Martha Coakley.
 In 2017, Wedge joined State6, a communications firm in Boston.

-In 2018, Wedge served as spokesman for Attorney Keith M. Davidson, who represented Stormy Daniels and Karen McDougal in cases involving President Donald Trump, as well as Shera Bechard, a Playboy Playmate reportedly involved with Republican fundraiser Elliott Broidy.
+In 2018, Wedge served as spokesman for Attorney Keith M. Davidson, who represented Stormy Daniels and Karen McDougal in cases involving President Donald Trump, as well as Shera Bechard.

 Personal life

-Wedge was born on July 31, 1970 in Brockton, Massachusetts.
+Wedge was born on July 31, 1970, in Brockton, Massachusetts.
 He is a 1988 graduate of Brockton High School and a 1993 graduate of Boston College.
 He is married to Boston Herald columnist Jessica Heslam and has two children.